 - No mansplaining.
 No one enjoys unsolicited advice.
 If people want your advice they will ask for it.
 Unless it is an absolute safety concern, bite your tongue and keep your opinions to yourself.

 - Feel free to break from the group if you need to.
 Ride your ride and do what’s enjoyable for you.

 - Be vocal.
 Let other riders know what’s coming.
 Call out when riders or cars are approaching, if you are slowing, or stopping.
 Rider up, rider back, car back, car up, car left, car right, slowing, stopping, potholes, debris in the way, etc.

 No douchebags please, this isn’t a race and dumb shit won’t be tolerated.
 Also, again, there is no mansplaining and that nonsense will be called out.
 We want to encourage people to ride, not scare them away with insecurities.
 No harassing other riders and if you make other people uncomfortable I reserve the right to tell you to get bent and leave.
 Please ride safely and be respectful of pedestrians and drivers.

-Faster riders are free to move on and ride at their own pace, we don’t need to stick to a group.
-We do not ride recklessly, blow through stop signs, or red lights.
+Faster riders are free to move on and ride at their own pace in a respectful manner, we don’t need to stick to a group.
+We do not ride recklessly or blow through red lights.
 We are not in a race and we are not KOM hunting.
 Save that shit for when you are riding on your own if that’s what you’re into.

 Items to bring: